How to pronounce “Nixtamal”?

 -

-Flakes have been largely “stable” in so far as it’s they are now a political topic meaning all proposals have been gridlocked on both bikeshedding & serious topics
+Flakes have been largely “stable” in so far as they are now a political topic meaning all proposals have been gridlocked on both bikeshedding & serious topics

 -